puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 6. hide-attributes - hides attributes of data nodes.

 ## Redirection of output
-Result of a command execution can be redirected to a file using ">" sign followed by file name.
+The output of an executed command can be redirected to a file using the ">" sign followed by a filename.
 - Example

 ```shell move to specified device